 Who uses a spring-loaded tremolo?
 That might cover a lot of ground these days, but today we are talking about a traditional Floyd Rose or Fender Strat-style tremolo.
-Nobody has to look very far to see that I like the Floyd Rose and have been using them for almost 35 years.
+Nobody has to look very far to see that I like the Floyd Rose and have been using them for almost 40 years.
 That was back before the Internet, when we had to figure it out for ourselves.
-Most thoughts are about the claw is keeping it straight for balanced tension.
+Most thoughts are about the claw is keeping it tweaked just right for balanced tension.

 We can all admit that most guitar players can go way off the deep end with the level of OCD on many aspects.
 And tinkering with that old style claw quickly leads to keeping a ruler nearby to ensure it is evenly balanced.
 Taking that attention to detail to the next level means bringing the micrometer in to scenario.
 Alright, stop judging me!
 HaHa!
 So… why all this attention to the spring claw?

 Whoa… well, not THAT kind.
 LOL!
 Even if you don’t travel or gig and your guitar stays in a temperature controlled room all the time, the seasons still come and go.
 One way or another, you are looking at a tweak to your spring tension at least a few times a year.
 Or perhaps you do gig and you don’t have time to do a deep dive in to your setup.
 Or maybe you just like to keep it simple.

 That’s where the Sure Claw comes in to play.
 Once installed, the Sure Claw is as easy as a turn of the wrench.
 And it’s the same 3mm wrench used elsewhere on your Floyd Rose.
 So come on, how simple is that?
 There’s a lot of brainpower wasted on alternatives, but the Sure Claw has been on the case for decades with great results on a simple design.